Toyota Previa

 The Toyota Previa, also known as the Toyota Estima (トヨタ・エスティマ, Toyota Esutima) in Japan, and Toyota Tarago in Australia, is a minivan that was produced by Toyota from 1990 until October 2019 across three generations.

-The name "Previa" is derived from the Spanish for "preview", as Toyota saw the first Previa as a vehicle that would preview technologies used in future minivans.
 The Previa was the second largest minivan in Toyota's lineup in Japan after the bigger and more luxurious Alphard/Vellfire.

+The name Previa, used in the United States and United Kingdom, is derived from the Italian previdenza, meaning 'providence' or 'foresight'.
+The name Estima is taken from the word estimable.